 Fillings at Gilgandra Dental Surgery

 Often there are no symptoms of caries or tooth decay!
-However symptoms that you may need a filling (also known as restorations) can include but are not limited to sensitivity of the tooth to pressure or sugary foods, toothache or pain (can be a sharp or throbbing pain), a hole in the tooth that you can see or feel, or floss that keeps tearing in a particular spot.
+However symptoms that indicate you may need a dental filling (also known as restorations) can include, but are not limited to, sensitivity of the tooth to pressure or sugary foods, toothache or pain (can be a sharp or throbbing pain), a hole in the tooth that you can see or feel, or floss that keeps tearing in a particular spot.

-Your Maven Dental Group dentist will check if you need fillings as part of a full examination which would include x-rays if necessary.
-If a filling is required, your dentist will remove decay from inside the tooth, and fill the cavity with one of a wide range of filling materials.
+Our Gilgandra Dental Surgery dentists will check if you need fillings as part of a full examination which may also include x-rays if necessary.
+If a filling is required, our dentists will remove decay from inside the tooth, and fill the cavity with one of a wide range of filling materials.

 It is important that you regularly see a dentist because not all decay and problems give rise to any symptoms or pain.
 In fact most start silently in the early stages and if picked up early can mean a simple, cost effective and less invasive treatment instead of a more expensive and complex procedure if left untreated.
-Prevention is key so ask yourself when you last had a full dental exam and x-rays and call your local Maven Dental Group practice for an appointment if it has been longer than 12 months.
+Prevention is key, so ask yourself when you last had a full dental exam and x-rays and call our friendly team at Gilgandra Dental Surgery to book an appointment if it has been longer than 12 months.

 What types of fillings are there?